- Created by

 - Graphic design

-To be premiered at Dance week festival, June 6 at Zagreb dance centre, Croatia.
+Premiered at Dance week festival, June 6, Zagreb dance centre, Croatia.

 Shake it off build’s its atmosphere in physical landscape of various types of shaking.
 It brings forward a body and a state of mind in which all experience is amplified with shaking oscillations.
 In this shake-saturated world, where sense of time and space is defined by the rhythm of pulsating vibrations, the continuous transformations are cause and effect of relationship between 10 performers as they affect and are affected by each other.
 The intention is to never stop reshaping the environment, body, movement and its vibration.